 District of Columbia Office Market

-The District of Columbia experienced 107,571 SF of negative net absorption during Q3 2024.
-The vacancy rate declined 10 basis points quarter-over-quarter at 20.2%, although increased 100 basis points year-over-year.
-The District of Columbia’s development pipeline remains historically low, with no deliveries during the quarter.
+The District of Columbia experienced 487,840 SF of positive net absorption during Q4 2024.
+The vacancy rate declined 60 basis points quarter-over-quarter to 19.2% and decreased 50 basis points year-over-year.
 The sole property under construction in the district is 600 Fifth, a 400,000-square-foot office building in the East End.
-Overall, asking rents have decreased slightly during 2024.
-Class A rents were the cause of this, as they have declined 2.4% year-to-date, while Class B rents have increased 1.6%.
+Overall, asking rents have decreased slightly during 2024 Taking rents of trophy space continue to increase as the overall availability of space in trophy assets, regardless of where it is in the stack, decreases.
+Asking rents for trophy class have declined slightly.
+However, this is due to top stack space being occupied, with the remaining vacancies in trophy assets located mainly in the lower stack with lower rents, decreasing the overall average of trophy class asking rents.
+This sheer lack of supply will continue to put upward pressure on taking rents.
+Class B rents have increased 1.4%.
 The longer-term trend, however, shows that both Class A and Class B rents have remained relatively flat since 2019.
-The rent spread between direct and sublet deals has settled around $10, after having spiked in 2020 and 2021 when it hovered around $12 to $14.

-Download District of Columbia Office Market Report 3Q24
+Download District of Columbia Office Market Report 4Q24